Hard Money Lenders in Massachusetts: What You Need to Know

 How to buy before you sell

 Sometimes, the perfect listing comes along when you least expect it.
 Perhaps it’s a charming colonial home in Newburyport or an industrial-style loft in East Boston.
-If you’re a Massachusetts homeowner wanting to buy a new home before selling your current one, HomeLight offers an innovative solution to simplify the process.
+If you’re a Massachusetts homeowner who wants to buy a new home before selling your current one, HomeLight offers an innovative solution to simplify the process.

 The Buy Before You Sell (BBYS) program allows you to leverage the equity in your current home to make a stronger, non-contingent offer on a new property.
 If your home qualifies, you can get your equity unlock amount approved within 24 hours, with no cost or commitment required.
 This enables you to confidently purchase your next home and then sell your current one vacant, avoiding the hassle of moving twice.